 - Armstrong World Industries

-Currently, there is an estimated $30+ billion in bankruptcy trust funds available to help compensate mesothelioma victims and their families.
+Currently, there is over $30 billion in bankruptcy trust funds available for mesothelioma victims and their families.

 An alternative to filing a claim through an asbestos trust fund is to file a personal injury lawsuit against a negligent company.

-Lawsuits can only be filed against negligent companies still in operation since bankrupt companies remain under bankruptcy protection to shield them from liabilities.
+Lawsuits can only be filed against negligent companies still in operation.
+Bankrupt companies remain under bankruptcy protection to shield them from liabilities.

-Depending on your unique case, it may make more financial sense to file a lawsuit against an asbestos company.
-Lawsuits typically result in larger payouts because the defendants still have the financial means to pay out the higher claims.
-Additionally, asbestos victims can file lawsuits against multiple companies depending on their exposure history.
+Depending on your unique case, it may make more sense to file a lawsuit against an asbestos company.
+Lawsuits typically result in larger payouts because the defendants still have the financial means to pay the claims.
+Asbestos victims can file lawsuits against multiple companies depending on their exposure history.

 The vast majority of lawsuits settle out of court.
 This means that before going to trial, the defendant (the asbestos company) reaches a deal with the patient for an agreed upon amount.
-While these amounts remain undisclosed as part of the settlement agreement, many settlements have been around the $1 million mark and some have been significantly higher.
+While these amounts remain undisclosed as part of the settlement agreement, many settlements have been around $1 Million, and some have been significantly higher.

 In the case of a wrongful death, it’s vital for families to work with a mesothelioma lawyer.
 A skilled and specialized attorney can investigate your loved one’s work history and uncover the truth about how and when they were exposed to asbestos.

-Based on what the lawyer finds, they will put together a case stating that your family has suffered significant impact both emotionally and financially.
+Based on what the lawyer finds, they will put together a case claiming that your family has suffered significant impact both emotionally and financially.

-If you have a loved one who has passed away due to mesothelioma or another asbestos-related injury, contact The Mesothelioma Justice Network today to wor with a Justice Support Team member in your state.
+If you have a loved one who has passed away due to mesothelioma or another asbestos-related injury, contact The Mesothelioma Justice Network today to begin working with a mesothelioma attorney in your state.